Welcome to the Title IV-E Child Welfare Training Project

-The BSW Child Welfare Training Project at NAU is a collaborative effort
+The BSW Title IV-E Child Welfare Training Project (CWTP) at NAU is a

-Child Welfare Training Project will be directed by Dr. Natalie Cawood (Principal
+Welfare Training Project is directed by Principal Investigator, Dr. Natalie

 The goal of the project is to recruit and train bachelor's